sesartrumpet/cs386-pennypilot/Reports/Deliverable1.md

 **Customer Segment:** Young adults, students, interested in managing personal finances
 **Key Insights:**
  - Emilie does not have a structured way of tracking her finances and uses a calculator for basic calculations.
- - She finds it diffifult to manage her finances without a designated platform or tool.
+ - She finds it difficult to manage her finances without a designated platform or tool.
  - Coaching features would be useful if she were to want to better manage finances in the future.
  - A webpage that tracks spending and helps improve savings would be highly beneficial.
 **Representative Quotes:**